orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 The source code of Orthanc imposes no such hard limit by itself.

-At the time of writing, we know that Orthanc is being used in production in hospitals with more than 15TB of data, 125,000 studies and around 50 millions of instances (please `get in touch with us
+At the time of writing, we know that Orthanc is being used in production in hospitals with more than 65TB of data, 340,000 studies and around 150 millions of instances (please `get in touch with us
 <https://www.orthanc-server.com/static.php?page=contact>`__ if you can
 share other testimonials).
-Other users have even reported more than 28TB of data.
 Here are links to some testimonials that were published on the `Orthanc Users discussion forum
 <https://discourse.orthanc-server.org>`__ discussion
 group: `1